SoraNGNL0/Signal_Plot/README.md

 V1(2021.1.24)

-- Upload code of program
+- Upload code of project